DaGeRe/moobench-fork/README.md

 1. Make sure, that you've installed R (http://www.r-project.org/) to generate the results , awk to install intermediate results and curl to download processing tools (Ubuntu: `sudo apt install r-base gawk curl`).
-2. Compile the application by calling `./gradlew assemble` in the main folder.
+2. Compile the application and install it in the repository root directory.
+   This can be done automatically be calling `./setup.sh`

 All experiments are started with the provided "External Controller" scripts.
 The following scripts are available for every framework ($FRAMEWORK):